Pathway Tools Installation Guide -- Linux and MacOS X (Intel only)

 Click Next once you have chosen a suitable location.

 9. The system will pop up a dialog describing the installation.
-If the information it gives is not suitable, you can click the Back button to revisit previous dialogs.
+Review the information.
+If you need to change something, you can click the Back button to revisit previous dialogs.

 Click Next to do the actual installation.